 - Guide 1: How to Remove Gustuff Trojan from Windows.

-- Guide 2: Get rid of Gustuff Trojan from Mac OS X.
+- Guide 2: Get rid of Gustuff Trojan on Mac OS X.

-- Guide 3: Remove Gustuff Trojan from Google Chrome.
+- Guide 3: Remove Gustuff Trojan in Google Chrome.

 - Guide 4: Erase Gustuff Trojan from Mozilla Firefox.